NoBrainerORM/nobrainer.io/docs/types.md

 * Strings are converted to floats only when the resulting integer can be converted back to the original stripped string, excluding leading `0`'s.
+  Be aware that the current mechanism assume that the decimal separator is `"."'`.
+No localization is performed, meaning that using `","` as a decimal separator will not work.
 * Integers are accepted.
 * Any other values will be ignored.